CortexFoundation/tech-doc/model-writing-tutorial.md

 ![model-transaction](imgs/model-transaction.png)

 On the row "To", you will see "Model XXXXXXXX Created".
-Click on the XXXXXXXX which will take you to a new page where you can see:
+Click on the XXXXXXXX, which will take you to a new page where you can see:

 ![push-progress](imgs/push-progress.png)

-Click on "send" to push the progress.
-Keep sending transactions until the upload is complete (when full nodes will stop ignoring your model files as spam), at which point you should see:
+Click on `send` to push the progress.
+Keep sending transactions until the upload is complete, at which point you should see:

 ![push-progress-success](imgs/push-progress-success.png)

+Only then, will the full nodes stop ignoring your model files as spam and start receiving or relaying your files.

 Now we're done!
-We just need to keep the qBittorrent client open and wait the rest of the ~6 hours for our model to propagate throughout the entire network.
+It's strongly recommended that you keep seeding for ~6 hours for the model to successfully propagate throughout the entire network.

 # Conclusion

 Voila!
 You have successfully trained a handwritten digit recognition model and uploaded it to the Cortex blockchain.
 Now anyone, anywhere in the world can see and use your model.
 Each time your model is called, you will get a small reward in CTXC (this amount comes from a share of the miner's award).
-Note that this amount will be added to the balance of the address from which you deployed the model, but reward of one single call to your model is small so you need to adjust the unit to Turing to be able to see it.
+Note that this amount will be added to the balance of the address from which you deployed the model, but usually the reward for one single call to your model is small, so you will need to adjust the unit to Turing to be able to see it.

 If you want to learn how to call your model from a smart contract, we have a [tutorial](https://github.com/CortexFoundation/tech-doc/blob/master/hello-world-tutorial-contract.md) for that too.